siberianfox/g2wiki/Adding-a-new-G2-board-(or-revision)-to-G2.md

 _This is different than adding a new shield layout to the Due, which is described later._

 1. Add the new 'platform' to the main Makefile.
-1. Duplicate and alter the appropriate pin assignment files.
+1. Duplicate and alter the appropriate pin assignment files; e.g. `platform/atmel_sam/board/v9_3x8c/G2v9k_pinout.h`
 1. Add the new config to AS6

 ###Add the new 'platform' to the main Makefile.